 ALLOCATIONS TO PARTNER AGENCIES

-Each of United Way’s partner agencies has been carefully reviewed and meets nonprofit standards of efficiency, effectiveness, governance, and transparency.
-Each member agency undergoes a rigorous certification process and is granted funding through a volunteer-led allocations process.
+Each of United Way’s partner agencies has been carefully reviewed and meets nonprofit efficiency, effectiveness, governance, and transparency standards.
+Each partner agency undergoes a rigorous certification process and is granted funding through a volunteer-led allocation process.

 Partner agencies help our community ensure families have opportunities and everyone can meet basic living needs.
-When you contribute to the United Way of Monroe County Community Action Fund, you give these agencies the ability to make lasting, sustained improvements in people’s lives.
+When you contribute to the United Way of South Central Indiana Community Action Fund, you give these agencies the ability to make lasting, sustained improvements in people’s lives.

 United Way fosters collaboration among our network of partner agencies with meetings that focus on education, information sharing, training, advocacy, and strengthening partnerships.